harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

-transaction's hash-based identifier (txid), but when the proposed segwit code was being reviewed in 2016, Peter Todd [discovered][todd segwit review] that a malicious node could get other nodes on the network to ignore an innocent user's transaction by invalidating that transaction's witness data, which is data that's not part of its txid.
+transaction's hash-based identifier (txid), but when the proposed segwit code was being reviewed in 2016, Peter Todd [discovered][todd segwit review] that a malicious node could get other nodes on the network to ignore an innocent user's transaction by invalidating witness data in the transaction that is not part of its txid.
 A [quick fix][Bitcoin Core #8312] was implemented at the time, but it had some minor downsides and developers knew that the best solution---despite its [complexities][bcc19569]---was to announce new transactions using their witness txid (wtxid).
 Within a month of BIP339 being added to the BIPs repository, wtxid announcements were [merged][bcc18044] into Bitcoin Core.
-Although seemingly a minor concern without any obvious effect on users, wtxid announcements simplify the development or review of several hoped-for upgrades, such as [package relay][topic package relay] and the [relay of taproot transactions][bcc19620].
+Although seemingly a minor concern without any obvious effect on users, wtxid announcements simplify the development or review of hoped-for upgrades, such as [package relay][topic package relay].

 ## August